 The proposed Enviroparks scheme was granted planning permission in 2010, and a number of changes have been made to the scheme subsequently.
 A new planning application is required due to the proposed changes to the scheme, and updated assessment work has been completed to support this.
 This shadow Habitats Regulation Assessment: Stage 1 Screening report has been produced to consider the potential effects that the changes to the scheme will have in relation to Natura 2000 sites which are within 10km of the proposed development.
-This RevA version of the report provides an updated assessment further to consultation with Natural Resources Wales, further work by the project team regarding technologies available, and additional air quality modelling work.
+This RevB version of the report provides an updated assessment further to consultation with Natural Resources Wales in August and September 2017, further work by the project team regarding technologies available, and additional air quality modelling work, completed in September 2017.